zuzen66/Assignment_3_WebPage/README.md

 To-Do List: Accessible via password; allows you to add, remove, save, and load learning tasks.

 Local Storage: Saves user preferences (theme and name) and restores them on reload.

- Credits

-Project created by [Your Name] for Assignment 3.